exakat/exakat-docs/Reference/Rules/Type/Octal.rst

 ++++++++++++++

   List of all the integer values using the octal format : an integer starting with an initial 0.
+Putting an initial 0 is often innocuous, but in PHP, 0755 and 755 are not the same.
+The second is actually 1363 in octal, and will not provide the expected privileges.

 .. code-block:: php